Event at the Perimeter Institute

 Using technologies and techniques from other fields of physics, Arvanitaki designs novel experiments that can provide insights into the nature of dark matter, particle interactions, and other deep questions.
 The new investment will enable collaboration between Arvanitaki and her research colleagues, the hiring of a research team, and more.

-“Asimina’s work is on the cutting edge of scientific research and carries profound implications for us all,” said Eva Polyzogopoulou, Coordinator of the Education program area at the Stavros Niarchos Foundation.
+“Asimina’s work is on the cutting edge of scientific research and carries profound implications for us all,” said Eva Polyzogopoulou, Co-Deputy Chief Programs Officer at the Stavros Niarchos Foundation.
 “As a Foundation, we recognize the importance of pure research and the need to support it.
 But Asimina’s work is also significant in ways that transcend science and research.
 As a young scientist, she will be a great inspiration to the youth in her native Greece, who are pursuing their dreams amidst the current crisis.
 Furthermore, Asimina’s appointment is a manifestation of one of Perimeter’s most defining characteristics, namely its commitment towards attracting young scientists just entering their peak years of research productivity, and providing them with the proper environment and resources that would allow them to flourish and make new and innovative scientific contributions.”

 The Chair is named after Aristarchus, an ancient Greek mathematician and astronomer who proposed the first-known model placing the sun at the center of the solar system.